paulocf92/smart-stocks/README.md

   </a>
 </p>

-Search and track your favorite stocks listed under NASDAQ.
+Search and track your favorite stocks!

 # 🚀 About the project